 We have to go back to before the 1980s to see that the development of direct bonding of braces to teeth was still in its development.
 I remember clearly, seeing orthodontists at Birmingham Dental Hospital using metal bands on every tooth giving the patient a Jaws like look.
 The gradual increase in direct bonding led to it being possible to have tooth coloured brackets being used.

 Some of our adult orthodontic patients say that they have thought about aligners and feel that they would not trust themselves to wear them.
 They want something stuck to their teeth.
 The challenge then is to find the balance, based on which appliances will work best.
-We are now discovering that there are some situations that will be more straight-forward to control with fixed brace appliances.
-Others working better with aligners and others still,with lingual braces.
+We are now discovering that some situations will be more straightforward to control with fixed brace appliances.
+Others work better with aligners, and others still, with lingual braces.
 This forms part of the discussion with our patients, and adults who come to see us are keen to engage in this kind of discussion.

 The On-line Onslaught